Introduction

 2. Sky Bridges and Shared Platforms

 The bridges that connect the towers aren’t just structural links; they’re social spaces designed for leisure, collaboration, and cultural exchange.
-They are “vertical courtyards” that show how intelligent design and the digital integration of BIM can transform the human experience in high-rises.
+They are “vertical courtyards” that show how intelligent design and the digital integration of BIM course can transform the human experience in high-rises.

 3. Transparency and Openness